 Cognition can be defined as the mental act or process by which knowledge is acquired, including perception, intuition, and reasoning.
 Concentration refers to your ability to focus on tasks.
 Insufficient sleep, too much stress, and external distractions can all take a toll on your cognitive skills and your ability to concentrate.
 But what about the foods we eat?
 If you want to work more efficiently, the brain has to be fueled with the best nutrients and antioxidants.
 Did you know certain herbs contain many nutrients that may improve brain efficiency?
-These herbs allow you to efficiently absorb information and complete tasks.
+These herbs allow you to efficiently absorb information, improve memory, and complete tasks.

 Whether you consume these herbs in tea form or use them to spice up meals, you’ll reap the rewarding benefits.